 Contains information on transitioning out of practice, with discussion on various options, including adding an associate.
 Discusses the need to have a well-planned strategy for stepping down.
 This book is designed to educate dental and related professionals on important business, legal, and tax-planning issues of practice entry and succession.
 (Free e-book.)

-Alternative Dental Careers
+Alternative Dental Careers for Practicing Dentists

-Valuing a Dental Practice
+The ADA Practical Guide to Valuing a Dental Practice

-Information on how to value your dental practice, either in preparation for a sale or merger, or for some other reason.
+This informational eBook explains on how to value your dental practice, either in preparation for a sale or merger, or for some other reason.